-Step 4.
-Set the File Name and Path and then click on Advanced.
+5. Set the File Name and Path and then click Advanced.

-Step 8.
-Copy the Script file to the target database environment.
+10. Copy the script file to the target database environment.

-Step 9.
-Edit the Script file to replace ALL target database file paths with your own database environment path.
+10. Edit the file to replace ALL target database file paths with your own database environment path.

-Step 10.
-Run the following SQL command in a command prompt as Administrator.
+11. Run the following SQL command in a command prompt as Administrator:

 sqlcmd -S <target server name> -i C:\<your file here>.sql -o <output filename>

-Once completed, check SQL Server Management Studio to see if database restored correctly in the target environment.
+12. Open SSMS to see if the database has been properly restored in the target environment.